strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 With `simple` authorization, you have to specify the ACL rules for each user.
 The ACL rules have to cover all operations which the user is allowed to do.
 You can use prefix or the `*` wildcard to cover multiple resource names with one ACL rule, but that is it.
-It also doesn't support any groups, so even if you have multiple users with the same rights, you need to configure the ACL rules individually for each of them.
+It also doesn't support any concept of groupings of users, so even if you have multiple users with the same rights, you need to configure the ACL rules individually for each of them.
 So you often end up with lot of different rules for each user.

 The main advantage of the `simple` authorization is that it is ... well ... _simple_.